mcmtroffaes/ffmpeg-nuget/nuget-readme.txt

-This nuget package contains headers, import libraries, and runtime dlls for FFmpeg, based on the official FFmpeg windows builds from https://ffmpeg.zeranoe.com/builds/ for use with Visual Studio.
+This nuget package contains headers, import libraries, and runtime dlls for FFmpeg for use with Visual Studio.
+It is based on the official FFmpeg windows builds from https://ffmpeg.zeranoe.com/builds/

 FFmpeg is a pure C project, so to use the libraries within your C++ application you must encompass your FFmpeg includes using extern "C".